4d/docs/website/translated_docs/es/WebServer/webServerConfig.md

 For example, if you want the default home page to be "MyHome.htm", and it is located in the "Web" folder (itself located in the default HTML root folder), use "Web/MyHome.htm".

 If you do not specify any default home page, the `On Web Connection` database method is called.
-It is up to you to process the request procedurally.
+Le corresponde a usted gestionar la petición procesalmente.

 ## Activar CORS